Bhuvanmc/Cricket-World-Cup-Management-System/README.md

 STEPS TO BE FOLLOWED:

-Step 1: Extract the given zip folder.
+Step 1: Download all files in this repo or clone the repo.

 Step 2 : Open Visual Studio.